MultiIoT: Benchmarking Machine Learning for the Internet of Things: Detailed Benchmark

+\textbf{Pose Estimation:} This task aims at determining the spatial configuration of human joints, crucial in gaming, AR/VR, and health monitoring.
+Given RGB images and IMU data, the challenge is to predict human poses, including detailed joint angles.
+The task demands deep cross-modal insights, especially in blending visual information with physical sensor data.

-\textbf{Touch contact classification:} Vital for enhancing user experiences on touch-based devices, this task involves determining the type or nature of touch on capacitive surfaces.
-Given RGB images, capacitive images, depth maps, and hand poses, we are expected to classify touch contact using diverse modalities.
-This classification task requires a multimodal understanding on the long-range interactions between RGB images and capacitance and heterogeneity in depth maps and poses.
+\textbf{Touch Contact Classification:} In touch-based user interfaces, accurately identifying the nature of touch interactions on capacitive surfaces is vital.
+This classification task leverages RGB and capacitive images, depth maps, and hand poses to discern touch types, highlighting the importance of multimodal interactions and the complexity of synchronizing disparate data types.

-\textbf{Event detection:} A broad area with applications in surveillance, smart homes, and industrial setups, event detection involves identifying specific occurrences or anomalies in the data stream.
-Given audio spectrograms and IMU data on accelerometer, gyroscope and orientation, our goal is to predict the categories of events across different timestamps.
-This classification problem requires a cross-modal understanding on the long-range interactions between audio and IMU.
-If a predicted activity is above a confidence threshold, we consider it an event.
-Othwise, if it’s below a confidence threshold, or belongs to the Other class, we do not consider it an event.

-\textbf{Activity recognition:} Central to fitness, health, and elder care applications, activity recognition aims to discern human activities like walking, running, or jumping.
-Given RGB images, poses with three joint angles (yaw, pitch, roll), and IMU data, we are expected to classify the class of actions for the human body.
-For ego-centric cases, we are given video frames and IMU orientation recordings on from different sensors to predict the category of activity in the videos.
-This classification task requires a cross-modal understanding on the heterogeneity in poses, videos and IMU.
+\textbf{Event Detection:} Widely applicable in surveillance and smart environments, this task requires the detection of specific events or anomalies from audio-visual streams.
+Using audio spectrograms and IMU data, models must discern and categorize events, a process that hinges on the model's ability to correlate audio signals with physical sensor outputs across varied temporal spans.

+\textbf{Activity Recognition:} Critical for applications in fitness and healthcare, this task involves recognizing human activities from multimodal data.
+Models are challenged to integrate RGB images, video frames, poses, and IMU data to classify actions accurately, demanding a nuanced understanding of both motion and visual cues in dynamic, real-time scenarios.

-\textbf{3D reconstruction:} With significance in gaming, film, and AR/VR, 3D reconstruction involves creating a three-dimensional model of an environment or object from 2D data.
-Given RGB images, capacitance image, and depth maps, our target is to reconstruct the 3D poses.
-This regression problem requires a multimodal understanding of both capacitance images and depth maps.
+\textbf{3D Reconstruction:} Important in entertainment and spatial computing, 3D reconstruction involves creating detailed 3D models from 2D data.
+Given RGB images, capacitance data, and depth maps, the task tests the model's ability to construct accurate 3D representations, requiring a sophisticated blend of image processing and depth perception skills.

+Each task is formulated to push the boundaries of what's possible with current technology, encouraging innovation in the handling of complex, multimodal datasets.
+These tasks not only reflect pressing real-world challenges but also serve as a robust platform for developing next-generation machine learning models tailored for the IoT ecosystem.